Glossary of Terms for Drip Irrigation

 VAC – Volts Alternating Current.
 24 VAC is the standard operating power for the majority of irrigation controllers and electronically operated valves.

 Valve – The part of a drip irrigation system that can move either manually or electronically to control water flow in the system.

 Velocity – The speed of water as it flows through drip irrigation tubing or PVC pipe.

-Water Source – City water, well water, lake, irrigation ditch, water barrel or tank are examples of a water source that can be connected to a drip irrigation system.
+Water Source – City water, well water, lake, irrigation ditch, pond, water barrel or tank are examples of a water source that can be connected to a drip irrigation system.

 Winterization – Preparing an irrigation system for the winter so that tubing, drippers, micro sprinklers, timers and other parts are not damaged by freezing water.
 Winterization involves removing all water from the system so it cannot freeze and expand.

 Xeriscaping – Using local plants that resist drought to design a yard and garden to minimize the necessity of regular watering.